 Gas networks reporting template (52 kb, XLS)

 Annual Reports are then reviewed to ensure every network’s safety performance is acceptable.
-From the information collated, the entire state report is then generated and can be viewed by clicking the links below.
+The information is collated to prepare a state-wide report.
+The most recent reports can be viewed by accessing the links below.

 The Minister for Energy and Utilities is responsible for the Gas Supply Act 1996 (the Act).
 NSW Department of Planning administers the Act on behalf of the Minister.